I am super excited that our principal has agreed to purchase a smoker for our culinary competition team.

 My husband smokes our turkey every year and I am excited that I get to play with one after so long.
 So now he is teaching me the tricks of the trade and I will pass this knowledge on to my students.

-Here are some great ones I have found.
+Here are some great smoker recipes I have found.
 I hope you enjoy!

 Exceptional Smoker Recipes